Nebraska City Bridge: Previous bridges

+Current bridge

+The bridge built in 1986 bypasses the central business district.
 Local usage refers to the new bridge just as "the Missouri River Bridge."

 The bridge was constructed as part of a highway plan to provide four-lane access between Lincoln, Nebraska and Interstate 29 in Iowa.
 The bridge connects Nebraska Highway 2 with Iowa Highway 2.

 The bridge was closed to all traffic in April 2019 as a result of the 2019 Midwestern U.S. floods.
 The bridge reopened with one lane of travel in each direction on August 1, 2019.